 A BMW M60 engine tune-up involves replacing the spark plugs and ignition coils in your V8 engine.

 The M60 4L V8 was BMW’s first eight cylinder engine in almost a quarter century.
 It was the power-plant in BMW’s premier lineup of luxury sedans and coupes during the 1990’s including the E32 530i/540i, E34 730i/740i, E31 840ci, and E38 730i/740i cars.

-This eight cylinder work horse of the early to mid 1990’s was ultimately replaced in 1995 by the M62 4.4L V8.
-Notorious for reliability issues due to it’s Nikasil lined engine block, the M60 has been unfortunately black listed among many BMW enthusiasts.
-But many reliable cars still remain in service with M60 engines in them, and with proper care and maintenance they should be around for a long time.
+This eight cylinder work horse was ultimately replaced in 1995 by the M62 4.4L V8.
+Notorious for reliability issues due to it’s Nikasil lined engine block (most of which are overstated) the M60 has been unfortunately black listed among many BMW enthusiasts.
+But many reliable cars still remain in service with M60 engines in them, and with proper care and maintenance they will be around for a long time.

 - Use a socket wrench to disconnect the negative terminal from the battery before starting this repair.
 Always cover the terminal with a clean rag to avoid accidental contact during the repair.
 If working on a vehicle with 2 batteries (8 series), disconnect the negative terminal from both batteries.
 ALWAYS disconnect the battery(s) before performing any type of mechanical repair, especially in the engine compartment.

 - Remove the four 10mm nuts anchoring the top engine cover.
 Remove cover from engine bay.